Ordinance Would Prohibit Sale or Growing of Marijuana in Montgomery

 After the meeting, Jaffer, an academic, commented that: “I find resorting to vague notions of history to be unnecessary and indeed misleading to the public.
 Yet the other township committee members insist on keeping this language in the ordinance."

-A painting of George Washington with his hemp crop at Mount Vernon.
 National Public Radio (NPR) recently aired a story on how hemp is once again being planted on this Founding Father’s estate — the first time in decades, maybe centuries.